- Code ARTH3001

 260 hours of total student learning time made up from:

-a) 48 hours of contact over 12 weeks, comprising seminars, workshops and/or peer-to-peer learning sessions; and
+a) 48 hours of contact over 12 weeks, comprising lectures, seminars, workshops, tutorials and/or peer-to-peer learning sessions; and

 b) 212 hours of independent student research, reading and writing.

 All required readings will be made available on Wattle.

 Bruce Altshuler, Collecting the new: museums and contemporary art, Princeton, NJ, 2005.

 Robert R. Janes and Richard Sandell, Museum Activism, Abingdon, Oxon; New York, NY: Routledge, 2019.